CITIZENSHIP

 Employees’ children and local children grow up together

 In recent years, the diversity of work styles has come under focus.
 In our company as well, the need to create a comfortable working environment is becoming more and more important, for example, to cope with an increase in the number of employees and to secure employment for female employees.
-Against this background, we opened the " Ebigase Nursery School Amic" in 2016 as a nursery school that can be used not only by employees but also by local residents.
+Against this background, we opened the " Ebigase Nursery School Amic" in April of 2016 as a nursery school that can be used not only by employees but also by local residents.

 We started an In-House Nursery School by obtaining approval from the local authority